dewald-els/windows10tiles/README.md

 # Tile images for Windows 10 - BetterStartMenu
-Tile images for use with BetterStartMenu app
+Tile images for use with BetterStartMenu app.
+These are just some of the apps I use on a daily basis.
+Feel free to add more images using the following file name format:

+Folder: appname /
+File : appname-size.png

 Feel free to use as you want.